F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 |

+|

-.. _aws-define-addresses:
+.. _aws-same-az-define-addresses:

 Define the Failover Addresses:
 ````````````````````````````````

-Update/modify the addressGroupDefiniitions list to match the addresses in your deployment.
-In the Same AZ example below, there are two services defined on secondary IP adddress:
+Update/modify the ``addressGroupDefinitions`` list to match the addresses in your deployment.
+In the Same AZ example below, there are two services defined:

-   1. Virtual Service 1 (10.0.12.101): Mapped to an AWS secondary IP (10.0.12.101)
+  - Virtual Service 1 (10.0.12.101): Mapped to an AWS secondary IP (10.0.12.101)
-   2. Virtual Service 2 (10.0.12.102): Mapped to an AWS secondary IP (10.0.12.102)
+  - Virtual Service 2 (10.0.12.102): Mapped to an AWS secondary IP (10.0.12.102)

 .. code-block:: json

    "failoverAddresses":{
       "enabled":true,
       "scopingTags": {
          "f5_cloud_failover_label": "mydeployment"
       },
        "addressGroupDefinitions": [
          {
            "type": "networkInterfaceAddress",
            "scopingAddress": "10.0.12.101"
          },
          {
            "type": "networkInterfaceAddress",
            "scopingAddress": "10.0.12.102"
          }
        ]
    },

 |

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   addressGroupDefinitions was added in CFE version 1.7.0.
+   The property ``addressGroupDefinitions`` is available in Cloud Failover Extension v1.7.0 and later.

-Or if using the Discovery via Tag option:
+Alternatively, if you are using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.

 .. code-block:: json

    "failoverAddresses":{
       "enabled":true,
       "scopingTags":{
          "f5_cloud_failover_label":"mydeployment"
       }
    },

 |